pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/plan.md

 6. **View code depends on IME runtime (reverse dependency)**
    - Status: **completed (2025-12-19)**
    - Previous symptom:
-     - `com.anysoftkeyboard.keyboards.views.CandidateView` imported `AnySoftKeyboardSuggestions` and stored a direct service reference (`mService`).
+     - `com.anysoftkeyboard.keyboards.views.CandidateView` imported `ImeSuggestionsController` and stored a direct service reference (`mService`).
-     - `AnyKeyboardViewBase/AnyKeyboardView/KeyboardViewContainerView` imported/implemented `InputViewBinder/InputViewActionsProvider` which lived under `com.anysoftkeyboard.ime`.
+     - `KeyboardViewBase/KeyboardView/KeyboardViewContainerView` imported/implemented `InputViewBinder/InputViewActionsProvider` which lived under `com.anysoftkeyboard.ime`.
    - Why this matters: it creates “reverse” edges where view/touch/render code depends on IME runtime, making both sides harder to split and inviting “helpers” that bridge layers.
    - Decision (this plan): views depend only on **view-owned contracts**.
      - A view may talk “up” only via a narrow `Host` interface owned by the view package (or a dedicated view-contract package), not by importing IME service types.